joshuasauter/Hangman/README.md

 # Hangman

-Hangman: Simple word guessing game!

-Simple hangman game played against the computer, written in `Node.js`
+Simple hangman game, player vs computer; written with `Node.js`

 > Hangman is a paper and pencil guessing game for two or more players.
 > One player thinks of a word, phrase or sentence and the other(s) tries